RuiCaiNLP/SRL_CPS/README.md

 # Cross-lingual SRL
-Codes and data for EMNLP 2020 paper Alignment-free Cross-lingual Semantic Role Labeling. \\
+Codes and data for EMNLP 2020 paper: Alignment-free Cross-lingual Semantic Role Labeling.
 If you have any problem, please email Rui.Cai@ed.ac.uk

 ## Training ##